27rahulk/cloud-pet-project/README.md

    To test it, we can take down the pet-food service and try to make the call to http://localhost:8080/app/cat/food, it should show me the below message

-      food details is not available for dogs at the moment! try again later.
+      food details is not available for cats at the moment! try again later.

   ### Hystrix dashboard with turbine